darklab8/blog/blog/articles/article_detailed/article_20250609_grafana/grafana_part1_loki.md

 # 2026 year note to article:

 While loki is nice in terms of interface look.
 Victoria logs connected to Grafana can do the same with 5 times less RAM usage and equally the same less Disk usage.
 And at the same time not having performance problems

+To make the article about raising loki and tracing drilldown interface working, grafana was updated to grafana/grafana:13.0 docker image version